-If you enable image-level backups for a backup policy, during every backup session Veeam Backup for AWS will create a new backup file in an S3 repository.
+If you enable image-level backups for an EC2 backup policy, Veeam Backup for AWS will create a new backup file in an S3 repository during every backup session.
 A sequence of backup files created during a set of backup sessions makes up a backup chain.

 The backup chain includes backup files of the following types:

-To create a backup chain for a processed EC2 instance, Veeam Backup for AWS implements the forever forward incremental backup method.
+To create a backup chain for an EC2 instance protected by a backup policy, Veeam Backup for AWS implements the forever forward incremental backup method:

-- During the first backup session, Veeam Backup for AWS copies the whole content of the EC2 instance and creates a full backup file in an S3 repository.
-The full backup file becomes a starting point of the backup chain.
+- During the first backup session, Veeam Backup for AWS copies the full EC2 image and creates a full backup file in the S3 repository.
+The full backup file becomes a starting point in the backup chain.

 - During subsequent backup sessions, Veeam Backup for AWS copies only those data blocks that have changed since the previous backup session, and stores these data blocks to incremental backup files in the S3 repository.
-The content of each incremental backup file depends on the content of the full backup file and preceding incremental backup files in the backup chain.
+The content of each incremental backup file depends on the content of the full backup file and the preceding incremental backup files in the backup chain.

-To recover EC2 instance data to a specific restore point, a backup chain must contain a full backup file and a set of incremental backup files dependent on this full backup file.
 If some file in the backup chain is missing, you will not be able to roll back to the necessary state.
-For this reason, you must not delete separate backup files from an S3 repository manually.
+For this reason, you must not delete individual backup files from the S3 repository manually.
 Instead, you must specify retention policy settings that will let you maintain the necessary number of backup files in the backup repository.
 For more information, see EC2 Backup Retention.